magelle/train_train/README.md

 ### Observer

-Run the observer to display lot of informations about the running elixir programs
+Run the observer to display lot of information about the running elixir programs
 ```:observer.start```